Warrant officer: Royal Navy

 In 1973, warrant officers reappeared in the Royal Navy, but these appointments followed the army model, with the new warrant officers being ratings rather than officers.
 They were initially known as fleet chief petty officers (FCPOs), but were renamed warrant officers in the 1980s.
 They rank with warrant officers class one in the British Army and Royal Marines and with warrant officers in the Royal Air Force.

 There are executive warrant officers for commands and ships.
 Five branches (surface ships, submarines, Royal Marines, Fleet Air Arm, and Maritime Reserves) each have a command warrant officer.
 The senior RN WO is the Warrant Officer of the Royal Navy.
 Under the Navy Command Transformation Programme, there are now a Fleet Commander's Warrant Officer and a Second Sea Lord's Warrant Officer, all working with the Warrant Officer to the Royal Navy, taking over the roles of the Command Warrant Officers.

 In 2004, the rank of warrant officer class 2 was introduced.
-However, the rank was phased out in April 2014, but is being reinstated for non-technical and technical branches of the Royal Navy in 2021.
+This rank was phased out in April 2014, but is being reinstated for non-technical and technical branches of the Royal Navy in 2021.